adw1n/audio-gallery/README.md

     * logo.jpg 122x50px
     * depending on your logos' background you might want to change css property of logo's background-color in [logo_settings.css](audio_profiling/static/logo_settings.css) file
 * (optional) internalization
-  As of right now the projects supports two languages:
+  As of right now the project supports two languages:
     * english
     * polish